TN 22 (06-24)

 EXAMPLE 1:

 Mary has been entitled to title II disability cash benefits since November 2004 (5-month waiting period- June through October 2004).
-In January of 2007, Mary reports that she has been working since December of 2004.
+In January of 2007, Mary reports that they have been working since December of 2004.
 The adjudicator determines that the TWP months are as follows: December 2004, January 2005 through August 2005.
 Starting in September of 2005, the work activity needs to be evaluated under SGA rules.

 In September of 2005, Mary had not been entitled and received 24 months of cash benefits and therefore the comparability and worth of work tests can be applied when making the SGA determination.
 In this example the comparability and worth of work tests were applied but it was determined that Mary was not working at the SGA level through the current month-January 2007.
 If Mary reports any subsequent work activity for months after January of 2007, the adjudicator will not apply the comparability and worth of work tests, because the adjudicator has determined that Mary has been entitled and received 24-months of benefits and the exemption of work activity provision will apply starting in November of 2006 and continuing.